-Fiscal 2012 and 2011 basic and diluted earnings per share from continuing operations are identical for the three and six months ended April 30, 2012 and 2011 as the Company reported a loss from continuing operations.
+Fiscal 2012 basic and diluted earnings per share from continuing operations are identical for the nine months ended July 31, 2012 as the Company reported a loss from continuing operations.
 The computation of diluted earnings per share excludes outstanding options and other common stock equivalents in periods where inclusion of such potential common stock instruments would be anti-dilutive in the periods presented.

 When income from continuing operations is a loss, all potential dilutive instruments are excluded from the computation of diluted earnings per share as they would be anti-dilutive.
-Accordingly, for the three and six months ended April 30, 2012, 0.1 million and 0.1 million, respectively, of restricted stock and 0.4 million and 0.4 million, respectively, of common stock equivalents were excluded from the computation of diluted earnings per share as the Company had a loss from continuing operations.
-For the three and six months ended April 30, 2011, 0.3 million and 0.2 million, respectively, of common stock equivalents were excluded from the computation of diluted earnings per share as the Company had a loss from continuing operations.
+Accordingly, for the nine months ended July 31, 2012, 0.1 million of restricted stock and 0.4 million of common stock equivalents were excluded from the computation of diluted earnings per share as the Company had a loss from continuing operations.

-For the six months ended April 30, 2012 and 2011, the Company had 0.8 million and 0.3 million, respectively, of securities that are potentially dilutive in future earnings per share calculations.
+For the nine months ended July 31, 2012 and 2011, the Company had 0.8 million and 0.3 million, respectively, of securities that are potentially dilutive in future earnings per share calculations.
 Such dilution will be dependent on the excess of the market price of the Company's stock over the exercise price and other components of the treasury stock method.